 Port Barton and El Nido are both in northern Palawan but offer very different experiences.
 El Nido is famous for dramatic limestone karst scenery and lagoon tours but receives significantly more tourists.
 Port Barton is quieter, less visited, and known for exceptional snorkelling, wild sea turtles at Turtle Point, and uncrowded beaches.
-Travellers prioritising marine wildlife and small-group experiences consistently prefer Port Barton; those wanting iconic limestone photography choose El Nido.
 Most experienced Palawan visitors recommend doing both.

 The Headline Difference

-El Nido is Palawan's most photographed destination.
-Dramatic limestone karsts rise from jade water, enclosed lagoons reward kayakers who squeeze through narrow entrances, and the island scenery looks exactly like the postcards.
-It receives the majority of Palawan's visitors and has a fully developed tourism infrastructure — dive centres, 4-star resorts, nightlife, and multiple restaurant strips.
+El Nido is Palawan’s most photographed destination.
+Dramatic limestone karsts rise from jade water, enclosed lagoons reward kayakers, and the island scenery looks exactly like the postcards.
+It receives the majority of Palawan’s visitors and has a fully developed tourism infrastructure — dive centres, 4-star resorts, nightlife, and multiple restaurant strips.

 Port Barton is quieter, smaller, and significantly less visited.
-It lacks El Nido's dramatic geology but compensates with cleaner reefs, wilder marine life — particularly wild sea turtles at Turtle Point — calmer waters, and a beach village atmosphere that feels genuinely local rather than engineered for tourism.
+It lacks El Nido’s dramatic geology but compensates with cleaner reefs, wilder marine life — particularly wild sea turtles at Turtle Point — calmer waters, and a beach village atmosphere that feels genuinely local.
 There are no large resorts.
 Just beachfront cottages, family restaurants, and the ocean.

 Head-to-Head Comparison